100askTeam/100ask_lvgl_docs/docs/details/widgets/table.rst

    <details>
      <summary>显示原文</summary>

--  :cpp:enumerator:`LV_PART_MAIN` The background of the table uses all the typical background style properties.
+-  :cpp:enumerator:`LV_PART_MAIN` The background of the Table; uses the :ref:`typical background style properties <typical bg props>`.
--  :cpp:enumerator:`LV_PART_ITEMS` The cells of the table also use all the typical background style properties and the text properties.
+-  :cpp:enumerator:`LV_PART_ITEMS` The cells of the Table also use the :ref:`typical background style properties <typical bg props>` as well as text style properties.

 .. raw:: html